Japan rules

 Unearned runs

-Once unearned run, always unearned.
+A run once unearned is always unearned.
 If a runner on third scores on an errant pickoff throw, the run will remain an unearned run even if the next batter reaches on a base hit that would have scored the runner without the error.

 Rosters